Moondru Per Moondru Kadal: Casting

-The director had hired Arjun, who had worked with Vasanth in Rhythm (2000) before, and director-turned-actor Cheran for the lead roles, while stating that four newcomers would be selected for another male lead and the three lead female roles.
-By November 2011, sources suggested that Shiva might be chosen for the third lead role, but the actor denied being approached by the team, while later the month it was speculated that Vasanth would introduce his son to play the role.
-In January 2011 eventually, Vasanth confirmed that Vimal had been finalized.
-Muktha Bhanu, formerly credited as Bhanu, was chosen to portray one of the female leads, while Shruti Iyer, a Kingfisher Calendar Model Hunt model from Mumbai and participant of I AM She 2010 beauty pageant, and Punjabi actress Surveen Chawla agreed to play the other two lead roles, making their Tamil film debuts.
-Shruti Iyer was rechristened and credited as Lasini in the film.
+The director hired Arjun, who had worked with him in Rhythm (2000), and director-turned-actor Cheran for the lead roles, while stating that four newcomers would be selected for another male lead and the three lead female roles.
+By November 2011, it was speculated that Vasanth would introduce his son to play the third lead role.
+In January 2012, Vasanth confirmed that Vimal had been finalised.
+Muktha Bhanu, formerly credited as Bhanu, was chosen to portray one of the female leads, while Lasini, a Kingfisher Calendar Model Hunt model from Mumbai and participant of I AM She 2010 beauty pageant, and Punjabi actress Surveen Chawla agreed to play the other two female leads, making their Tamil film debut.
 Furthermore, National Film Award winning actors Thambi Ramaiah and Appukutty were selected for supporting roles, providing comic relief.
 Despite knowing Tamil, Lasini, a native of Palakkad, had to train to improve her Tamil accent.
-Chawla, despite already knowing how to swim, did additional training to prepare for her role and Muktha Banu had to speak in Nagercoil slang for her scenes.
+Chawla, despite already knowing how to swim, took additional training to prepare for her role and Bhanu had to speak in Nagercoil slang for her scenes.

 Filming

-Shooting for the film began by late 2011 in Kerala, and was continued in Nagercoil in November and December 2012.
-In July 2012, the crew moved to the hill station of Ooty to film major portions.
-Another schedule was later held in Hyderabad.

-Music
+Filming began in late 2011, and was completed by late 2012.
+The film was shot in locations including Kerala, Nagercoil, Ooty, and Hyderabad.